Gendered impact of the COVID-19 pandemic: Impact on sexuality

-The current coronavirus pandemic has changed or even worsened relationships with others.
+Relationships and sexuality have seen multiple types of impacts during the pandemic.
 Reasons for this change are various.
 With children staying at home for longer than usual, couples may experience more problems in their relationship due to stress.
-Another aspect of relationships which the pandemic has changed are extra-marital relationships.
-Many of the encounters take place at or after work, and since many workers are staying at home, it is almost impossible to see the lover.

 The internet has continued to play a big role in this crisis.
-Many couples who do not live together have the possibility to "meet" via voice call or SMS.
-Most couples living away from each other have decided to have sexual relationships online or engage in sexting.
+Many couples who do not live together have the possibility to "meet" via voice call or SMS and studies have shown an increase in sexting during the pandemic.

 The use of sex toys has also increased.
 One Australian study indicates that more than half of the people studied have had less sex during lockdown.
 14% declared having used more sex toys than before.

 Another study in Spain shows that the confinement in Spain has had a bigger impact on women than on men.
 37% of women and 29% of men declared an increase in their sexual desire, but 39% of the woman and 34% of the men admitted a decrease.

 Socio-economic impact

 Women constitute a larger part of informal and part-time workers around the world.
 During periods of uncertainty, such as during a pandemic, women are at a greater risk of being unemployed and being unable to return to work after the pandemic is over.
 An analysis of an online survey conducted in the Argentinean city of Mar del Plata on preventive and compulsory social isolation (PCSI) during its second phase for COVID-19 concluded that teleworking was made more difficult for many women because of the clear gender differentiation in unpaid domestic and care work, such as taking care of children or dependants.
-In this case, it was women who suffered the most, being overburdened and stressed.
+In this case, it was women, who suffered the most, being overburdened and stressed.
 Quarantine experience can be different for men and women, considering the difference in physical, cultural, security and sanitary needs for both genders.

 In Taiwan, for example, anyone injured, ill, physically or mentally disabled or who dies due to the implementation of measures to combat COVID-19, can receive up to 10 million Taiwan dollars (US$333,333) maximum.
 Compensation is often done in a single agreement.
 Additionally, some countries pay a regular salary to healthcare workers caring for people infected with COVID-19.